Hollie Arnold: Athletics career

 In 2014, Arnold was preparing for the buildup to the IPC Athletics European Championships in Swansea, hoping to improve on the silver medal she won in Stadskanaal two years prior.
 With only a few weeks to the event, Arnold was informed that due to a lack of competitors her F46 event had been removed.
 Her next chance for a major international medal came at the 2015 IPC Athletics World Championships in Doha, where she threw a championship record distance of 40.53 to retain her gold medal.

 In September 2016, Arnold won the gold medal at the 2016 Summer Paralympics in Rio de Janeiro with a world record throw of 43.01 metres.

 She was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to field athletics.

 In April 2018, Arnold won the gold medal with a world record throw of 44.43 metres at the 2018 Commonwealth Games in Gold Coast, Australia, where she represented Wales.

 In June 2021 she was among the first dozen athletes chosen to represent the UK at the postponed 2020 Paralympics in Tokyo.

+At the 2023 World Para Athletics Championships, Hollie won gold in the F46 Javelin Throw.

+At the 2024 World Para Athletics Championships, Hollie won her sixth world title in the F46 Javelin throw, ahead of Saška Sokolov and Noëlle Roorda.

+At the 2024 Summer Paralympics, held in Paris, France, Hollie won the bronze medal in the F46 Javelin Throw.